Montage Video Editor

 Forgetting to Save Progress

-An easily common mistake in Montage Video Editor workflows is losing hours of work due to:
+An easily preventable mistake in Montage Video Editor workflows is losing hours of work due to:

 • Software Crashes: Minimize risk by periodically saving.